Confidential — Acquisition Brief The Deal Sheet · Feb 2026

 Revenue Breakdown by Type

-Commercial Maintenance Contracts (Recurring) 50%
+Recurring Commercial Maintenance Contracts (Recurring) 45%

-Residential Repeat Customers (Repeat) 15%
+Repeat Residential Service Calls (Repeat) 15%

 Customer Concentration (Est.)